maven-flow/changelog-merge-driver/README.md

 The first version in the changelog may be marked as [Unreleased](https://keepachangelog.com/en/1.1.0/#effort).
 This version is treated in a special way:

-- If `ours` contains an unreleased version and `theirs` contains new released versions, all changes from the released versions will be merged also into the unreleased version in chronological order (older versions first).
-See [Merging Versions](#merging-versions).

 - If `ours` contains an unreleased version and `theirs` also contains an unreleased version, the unreleased version from `theirs` will be merged into the unreleased version in `ours` (see [Merging Versions](#merging-versions)).

 - If `ours` does not contain an unreleased version but `theirs` does, the unreleased version from `theirs` is copied into `ours`.